groupdocs/docs.groupdocs.com/content/editor-net/developer-guide/advanced-usage/working-with-wordprocessing-documents/output-format-and-password.md

 url: editor/net/output-format-and-password
 title: Output format and password
 weight: 8
-description: Following this guide you will learn how to save edited Word document with password or change output document format using GroupDocs.Editor for .NET features.
+description: "Following this guide you will learn how to save edited Word document with password or change output document format using GroupDocs.Editor for .NET features."
 keywords: Set password to edited document, Change output format for edited document
 productName: GroupDocs.Editor for .NET
 hideChildren: False